-I have proudly called WBIR and East Tennessee home since joining the 10News team in September 2008.
+Emmy and National Edward R. Murrow Award-winning reporter Jim Matheny has proudly called WBIR and East Tennessee home since joining the 10News team in September 2008.

-I am grateful to live in a place filled with a wide range of interesting people, rich history, and unmatched scenery.
-It makes it easy to go to work every day, especially for a news operation like WBIR that values substance rather than sensationalism and is committed to educating, informing, and serving people with a "Straight from the Heart" approach.
+"I am grateful to live in a place filled with a wide range of interesting people, rich history, and unmatched scenery," said Matheny.
+"It makes it easy to go to work every day, especially for a news operation like WBIR that values substance rather than sensationalism and is committed to educating, informing, and serving people with a 'Straight from the Heart' approach."

-Although my primary allegiance remains with my beloved ECU Pirates and Mizzou Tigers, there's plenty of orange in the Matheny home.
-My wife attended the University of Tennessee for her master's and Ph.D in mathematics education, so I absolutely say "we" when referring to the Vols.
+"I love my ECU Pirates and Mizzou Tigers.
+There's also plenty of orange in the Matheny home.
+My wife earned her master's degree at the University of Tennessee and is working on her Ph.D in mathematics education at UT, so our house absolutely says 'we' when referring to the Vols," said Jim.

 When not at work, Jim enjoys spending time with his wife and their dog, Duncan.
 Other personal interests include the great live music scene in East Tennessee, computers, World War II aviation, craft breweries, and almost all sports.